-Once you’ve found a few groups that look promising, take some time to read through their descriptions and guidelines to make sure they’re a good fit for you and your business.
+Once you’ve found a few promising groups, take some time to read through their descriptions and guidelines to ensure they’re a good fit for you and your business.

 The second way to become a LinkedIn group manager is by creating your own group.
 In doing so, make sure to pick a niche of your interest or a topic pertaining to your industry.
 You can invite other professionals from your field to join the group.